Last updated: May 2026

 The element of strategic landscape planning could be helpful if you’re appealing a planning refusal, defending a planning proposal, contributing to a garden village or strategic scale development, developing near a sensitive landscape or designated landscapes such as a national park, promoting a large greenfield site for allocation in a local plan, or wanting to enhance a regeneration scheme.

 Between preparing for a development, conducting a landscape appraisal or townscape appraisal, or supporting a local planning or designing framework, Arbtech can help.
-Our planning-focused services cover all areas of landscape surveys, and when it comes to strategic landscape planning, we can provide you with a strategic landscape assessment and/or strategic landscape strategy as required.
+Our planning-focused services cover all areas, and in the case of landscape surveys, we can refer you to a top-quality partner company, which can provide you with a strategic landscape assessment and/or strategic landscape strategy as required.

 A strategic landscape assessment is an evaluation of the existing conditions, sensitivities and value of a rural or urban landscape to inform spatial decision-making in a development.